 - Substitution of hazardous substances with less hazardous ones

 - Regular employee health checks.

 Personal protective equipment

-Provision of and education on personal protective equipment is needed in order to ensure that it is used properly and safely.
+Education on personal protective equipment is needed to ensure that it is used correctly and safely.

 Hand care advice for painters and decorators